danfuzz/samizdat/doc/conventions/code-c.md

 }
 ```

+#### Switch Statements

-`switch` cases are indented a full level:
+`switch` cases are indented a full level, and case bodies are surrounded
+with braces.

 ```c
 switch (something) {